svishwari/svishwari/README.md

 You can also run `pre-commit run` to make sure there are no errors before comitting your code.

 For more info, refer https://pre-commit.com/.

+# TOX
+tox (https://tox.readthedocs.io/) is a tool for running tests in multiple virtualenvs.
+TOX configuration files (tox.ini) will run the scripted tests and commands listed within.

+Steps

+1. Install tox:`pip install tox` in a virtualenv.
+2. Using the console, cd to the directory you want to test that contains a tox.ini
+3. Run `tox`

+# CI
+TODO - fill this out

+# CD
+TODO - fill this out